sahilprajapti621/first-repo/README.md

 # first-repo
-This is demo for Git &amp; GitHub
+This is demo for Git &amp; GitHub.